cloudant-labs/fdblucene/README.md

 caching every `page` that it reads from any file.
 The behaviour, and capacity, of that cache is configurable by the user as FDBLucene uses Apache JCS (http://commons.apache.org/jcs/).
-The cache for an individual file is only valid while it is open in order to avoid any cache coherency issues if an index is deleted and recreated.
+The cache for an individual file is only valid until deleted or until the enclosing Directory is closed in order to avoid any cache coherency issues if an index is deleted and recreated.